alexrainman/nativescript-carousel-view/README.md

 #### Release Notes

+2.6.1

+[Update] orientation property is now expressed as string (horizontal, vertical), Orientation enum from "ui/enums" is supported.

+[New feature] interPageSpacingColor property to change the color of the margin/space between pages (default #FFFFFF).

+[New feature] indicatorsTintColor property to change the color of unselected dots (default #c0c0c0).

+[New feature] indicatorsCurrentPageColor property to change the color of selected dot (default #808080).

+2.6.0

+[Udpate] Matching version number with Xamarin.Forms CarouselView

 2.2.0

-[iOS] Small fix to avoid UIPageViewController.View go outside its container bounds [Update] showIndicators property now does what it supposed to do, hide/show indicators :)
+[iOS] Small fix to avoid UIPageViewController.View go outside its container bounds

+[Update] showIndicators property now does what it supposed to do, hide/show indicators :)

 [Update] itemsSourceChanged method removed, implemented as a propertyChangedEvent

 2.1.0